geodes-sms/gentleman/docs/editor.md

 - **Create instances**
   1. Open the editor
   2. New or edit existing?
-     1. New model: Load both the JSON files for the concepts and the one for the projections
+     1. New model: Load both the JSON-CP files for the concepts and the one for the projections
      2. Edit existing: Load the saved model in the model area (on the left)
   3. Start modelling